Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Red Drum Management

-LDWF monitors two portions of the red drum stock, the juvenile stock (up to age 5 and generally under 27 inches in length) that resides in inshore waters and the adult spawning population (greater than age 5) in nearshore coastal waters.
-Red drum is unique in that the vast majority (97%) of harvest is on the juvenile stock when it is between 16 and 27 inches in length or about 1.5 to 4 years old.
+LDWF monitors two portions of the red drum stock, the juvenile stock (generally up to age 5 and generally under 27 inches in length) that resides in inshore waters and the adult spawning population (generally greater than age 5) in nearshore coastal waters.
+Red drum is unique in that the vast majority (97%) of harvest is on the juvenile stock when it is less than 27 inches in length or about 1.5 to 4 years old.
 Given this type of harvest strategy, the amount of red drum that moves through the fishery and into the offshore spawning population is critical to the future status of the stock.

 Juveniles